Visit Dana Point Receives Approval for Funding | Dana Point Times

 Visit Dana Point was created by the TBID in 2016 to help boost tourism in the city.
 Go to www.visitdanapoint.org for more information.

 The next regularly scheduled meeting for Dana Point City Council is Tuesday, Dec.
-4. It will be Tomlinson’s last meeting as a councilmember before Councilmember-elect Jamey Federico takes his seat.
+4. It will be Tomlinson’s last meeting as a councilmember before Councilmember-elect Jamey Federico takes his seat.—Lillian Boyd

 comments (0)